sunaku/dasht/README.md

 If undefined, its value is assumed to be `$XDG_DATA_HOME/dasht/docsets/` or, if `XDG_DATA_HOME` is also undefined, `$HOME/.local/share/dasht/docsets/`.

-You may optionally configure the `DASHT_CACHE_DIR` environment variable, which defines the filesystem location where download links are cached.
+You may optionally configure the `DASHT_CACHE_DIR` environment variable, which defines the filesystem location where download links and downloaded docset archives are cached.
 If undefined, its value is assumed to be `$XDG_CACHE_HOME/dasht/` or, if `XDG_CACHE_HOME` is also undefined, `$HOME/.cache/dasht/`.

 ## Development